-Bore water must be tested and certified safe before being used for drinking, cooking, swimming pools, spas or watering edible plants such as home grown vegetables.
+Bore water testing must be carried out and the water certified safe before being used for drinking, cooking, swimming pools, spas or watering edible plants such as home grown vegetables.

 Bore water can, unfortunately, be contaminated with faeces (poo) and chemicals such as heavy metals, volatile organic compounds, pesticides, polycyclic aromatic hydrocarbons & nitrates.
-SA Health recommends that bore water quality be tested on a regular basis because contamination can occur at any time.
+Some contaminants, such as solvents, can be odourless and colourless in bore water.The Health Department recommends that bore water quality be tested at least once every 2 years because contamination can occur at any time.

 Home grown fruit & vegetables can be unsafe to eat if they are being watered with contaminated bore water.

 Testing requirements vary between private bores and commercial or community-based bores.
 All bores must have microbiological (E. coli) and chemical quality testing before use.
-Our water management specialists, with over 35 years experience, can advise you of what testing is required to comply with EPA & Health Department requirements.
+Our water management specialists, with over 35 years experience, can advise you of what testing is required to comply with the Department for Environment and Water, EPA & Health Department requirements.

 All bore water testing should be done by a National Association of Testing Authorities (NATA) accredited laboratory.
 Water Management Australia Pty Ltd provides a free service to collect & sample all bores throughout South Australia & Victoria.
-Please contact our laboratory on 08 8557 4347 or email@example.com to arrange sampling, or for a no obligation free quotation.
+Please contact our laboratory on 08 8557 4347 or firstname.lastname@example.org to arrange sampling and bore water testing, or for a no obligation free quotation.

 If at any stage there are changes in appearance or odour of bore water, immediate water quality testing must be carried out to ensure the water is still fit for purpose.